Marcos-Bernasconi/Marcos-Bernasconi-Old-Portfolio/Cripto/README.md

 <br>
 The user can see the daily prices of some of the most popular currencies and the percentage change in value.
 <br>
-The website is Responsive and there is a section with horizontal scrolling.
+The website is Responsive and there is a section with horizontal scrolling

 <br>
 <br>